catalyst/moodle-tool_objectfs/README.md

 ## Installation
 1. If not on Moodle 3.3, backport the file system API.
 See [Backporting](#backporting)
-1. Setup your remote object storage.
+2. Setup your remote object storage.
 See [Remote object storage setup](#remote-object-storage-setup)
-1. Clone this repository into admin/tool/objectfs
+3. Clone this repository into admin/tool/objectfs
+4. Clone [moodle-local_aws](https://github.com/catalyst/moodle-local_aws) into local/aws
-2. Install the plugin through the moodle GUI.
+4. Install the plugins through the moodle GUI.
-3. Configure the plugin.
+5. Configure the plugin.
 See [Moodle configuration](#moodle-configuration)
-4. Place the following line inside your Moodle config.php:
+6. Place the following line inside your Moodle config.php:

 ```php
 $CFG->alternative_file_system_class = '\tool_objectfs\s3_file_system';